 Then as now, Washingtonians couldn't help but savor the idea of a park just 60 miles from the nation's capital, and Virginia had boosters who were willing to drum up donations to buy potential parkland and then donate it to the federal government.

 Two leaders of that pack were Harry Byrd and George Freeman Pollock.
-Byrd was then a state senator (and later, as governor, leader of the state's notorious Massive Resistance– and yes, the park initially was segregated).
+Byrd was then a state senator (and later, as U.S. senator, leader of the state's notorious Massive Resistance– and yes, the park initially was segregated).
 However, it's Pollock who's most often cited as the key instigator by those who lost their land to the park.

 Not coincidentally, Pollock owned a mountaintop resort called Skyland, where, before the advent of the automobile, the well-heeled would head by horse and buggy to the cooler clime atop the Blue Ridge Mountains to spend a month or more on holiday.
 By the early 20th century, car culture was irrevocably changing America, and yet Pollock's resort was struggling.